Company Linked to Jan. 6 Got Millions in No-Bid Fed Contracts

 ANALYSIS & OPINION

 Critics cite the ESI deals as a stark example of taxpayer money benefiting presidential cronies.
 Experts, including retired contractor Lorna Tedder, note that ESI’s exemption from competitive bidding bypasses standard protocols and abuses a no-bid process intended only for dire emergencies, such as wartime or life-threatening situations.
-There are at least two issues: First, current law requires contractors to disclose many conflicts, but at this time, no law requires the disclosure of deep political connections with a party or politician.
+Jessica Tillipman, an associate dean at George Washington University Law School, questions whether the government had “a legitimate basis to sidestep competitive procedures,” saying that “Competition allows the government to contract for the best products, the best services, at the best value…” There are at least two issues: First, current law requires contractors to disclose many conflicts, but at this time, no law requires the disclosure of deep political connections with a party or politician.
+ESI’s track record highlights this pay-to-play access and political favoritism: The little-known firm hadn’t received any federal contracts under Biden, and only about $50,000 worth in the last decade.
+Yet, under Trump, it has suddenly become the government's highest-paid event planner.
 Second, while there are databases that track government contracting, the lag between the awards and their release to the public can allow politically connected firms to benefit from noncompetitive awards before Congress or the public can understand why competition was bypassed.

 HOW TO FIX IT